-Also, don’t forget to consider the acronym of your company name (an acronym is composed of the first letter of each word in a phrase).
+Also, don’t forget to consider your company name’s acronym (an acronym is composed of the first letter of each word in a phrase).
 You might not use an acronym, but your customers might refer to your business by an acronym.
 A name such as Apple Support Services can result in an unfavorable acronym – ASS.

 4. Avoid names that are too narrow or too literal.

-Think about how your company may evolve over time and make sure that the company name can evolve with the business.
-For example, if you name your company iPhone Accessories and later expand to sell accessories for other products, your original name will be too narrow and restrictive.
+Think about how your company may evolve over time and ensure that the company name can evolve with the business.
+For example, if you name your company iPhone Accessories and later expand into selling accessories for other products, your original name will be too narrow and restrictive.

 The same advice applies even if your company sells a niche product.
 For example, if you sell antique lamps, you should consider whether you might sell more than lamps in the future.
 Naming your business Joan’s Antique Lamps may be too limiting when you later start selling antique clocks and furniture.

 5. Avoid decisions by a committee but do “test” your company name with others.

 It’s tempting to involve our friends, family, employees, and customers in finding a name for our company.
 Sometimes, this can work out really well.
 But there are risks.
 People might be upset if you don’t pick a name they think is great.
 You’ll also find yourself trying to find consensus – which can lead to a very plain name.
 If you must involve others, pick a small group of people who understand you and your business (and pick a mix of right-brain types and left-brain types so that you can have some variety.

 Once you’ve selected a few possible choices, you should share them with a few trusted friends, family, and customers to get some feedback about the name.